SammyShaw/SammyShaw.github.io/_posts/_2025-03-05-cnn-Toy-Robot.md

 Insightful!
 I honestly thought the Magnatiles would be the most recognizable, but here the model thinks a big portion of them are Duplos.
 Perhaps its not surprising since Magnatiles and Duplos share common features.
 They are both square/blocky and made of solid colors, which combine to form multi-color, multi-block shapes.

 But that is just me guessing!
-To really see what features the model is picking up on, use a grad-CAM analysis.
+To see what features the model actually is picking up on, I use a grad-CAM analysis.

 ___
 <br>

-#### Grad-CAM Analysis
+### Grad-CAM Analysis

 Gradient-weighted Class Activation Mapping, or Grad-CAM, is a way to visualize what the model sees by overlaying the activated features from the last convolutional layer onto the actual image!